Stories We Could Tell

 It is March 2005.
 Parisian Living are playing the Festival Rock Villers Outreaux near Cambrai.

 Personnel; Mike, Alan, JP, Phil, Timski, Gillian, Francois, Karl, Martyn.
-We have driven through the snow in a rented Transit and crossed the Channel on Fred Olsen Lines to get there.
+We have driven through the snow in a rented Transit and crossed the Channel on DFDS to get there.
 It is freakin' cold.

-We open the show, followed by Staphylorock (Francois is their drummer) and Phenix, now hugely successful as Phoenix.
+We open the show, followed by Staphylorock (Francois is their drummer) and Phenix (who have since become hugely successful as Phoenix).

 On the Sunday, we have lunch (raclette is served) with Staphylorock at Edwige's house.